Back Pain Treatment in Fort Worth, TX

 - Radicular pain — This type of pain usually results when a spinal nerve root is compressed or otherwise inflamed.
 This pain may follow the nerve, radiating down into the buttock and/or leg.
 The pain is sharp and burning.
 It can be accompanied by numbness and weakness.
 It occurs typically on only one side of the body.

-The Symptoms of Lower Back Pain
+What Are the Symptoms of Lower Back Pain?

 Lower back pain often starts as acute pain in reaction to an injury.
 This pain can become chronic if the initial acute pain is not managed.
 While pain is the obvious symptom, the types and areas described will be helpful in diagnosing the exact cause/origin.